Find Affordable College Courses

 153 Yearly Graduations

-The 16th most popular school in the country for homeland security, law enforcement and firefighting majors who are seeking their master's degree is National University.
+National University comes in at #16 on our list of the most popular colleges offering master's degrees in homeland security, law enforcement & firefighting.
 Each year, around 18,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,480 per year.
-During the 2020-2021 academic year, 153 people received their master's degree in homeland security, law enforcement and firefighting from National University.
-About 57% of this group were women, and 54% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
+During the most recent year for which we have data, 153 people received their master's degree in homeland security, law enforcement & firefighting from National University.
+Of these students, 61% were women and 50% were members of underrepresented racial-ethnic groups.
+National University homeland security, law enforcement & firefighting graduates who receive their master's degree go on to jobs earning a median salary of $55,010.

 #17